Siddhant/styleguides/protobuf.md

 ```

 ## Required fields
-- Never use.
+- NEVER use.
 All fields must always be `optional`.
 Rationale: No field is permanent.
 Yes, even your field contianing primary key.
 The world keeps evolving, and you never know what field is now suddenly nullable.

 ## Repated fields